What federal and provincial EV rebates are available in Canada?

 Newfoundland and Labrador has a rebate of $2,500 for the purchase or lease (minimum of four years) of a new or used all-electric vehicle or $1,500 for a new or used plug-in hybrid.

-The program, as it exists today, is running until March 15, 2025 and rebates are available on a first-come, first-served bases until funding is used up.
+The program is running until March 15, 2026 and rebates are available on a first-come, first-served bases until funding is used up.
+Vehicles purchased on or after April 1, 2023 are not eligible for a rebate.

 For program details, visit nlhydro.com.